sirisian/ecmascript-types/README.md

 ### Function Overloading
 - [ ] Proposal Specification Algorithms

+All function can be overloaded if the signature is non-ambiguous.
+A signature is defined by the parameter types and return type.
+(Return type overloading is covered in a subsection below as this is rare).

 ```js
 function F(x:[]<int32>):string { return 'int32'; }
 function F(s:[]<string>):string { return 'string'; }